ejfox/website/README.md

 <http://ejfox.keybase.pub>

 ## To do
-+ Properly render Markdown to HTML and perform transformations on server side
 + Add way for people to submit anonymous feedback / tips
 + Add mechanism for automatically archiving linked URLs [a la Gwern](https://www.gwern.net/Archiving-URLs)